valgorithm23/dailytriv1a.github.io/README.md

-This is ny first site!
+This is my first site!